Zhuzhed-up Cantonese American in Cobble Hill. Standouts include tangy hot & sour soup and crystal shrimp dumplings, amid a charming ambiance.

 Willa Moore reviews Sal Tang's, a Cobble Hill Chinese restaurant offering a unique blend of Cantonese American cuisine and Italian swagger, perfect for casual group meals.

-"Customers frequently praise the hot and sour soup, crystal shrimp dumplings, and vegetable fried rice.
-The char siu pork ribs are also noted as a messy but enjoyable dish."
+"Recommended dishes include the hot and sour soup, crystal shrimp dumplings, and vegetable fried rice.
+The char siu pork ribs are also noted as a sticky-sweet and enjoyable, albeit messy, option."

 Important Note